projectcaluma/ember-alexandria/README.md

-If you mounted alexandria with query params `this.mount("ember-alexandria", {path: "/:your_query_param/documents/"});` you can access the query params in you config service (as shown in the example above) with `this.emeisQueryParams.your_query_param`.
+If you mounted alexandria with query params `this.mount("ember-alexandria", {path: "/:your_query_param/documents/"});` you can access the query params in you config service (as shown in the example above) with `this.alexandriaQueryParams.your_query_param`.

-If you need to access the `emeisQueryParams` inside your config check that you define `modelMetaFilters` and/or `defaultModelMeta` as getters.
-If you dont need `emeisQueryParams` you can ignore the getters and just define the field as usual.
+If you need to access the `alexandriaQueryParams` inside your config check that you define `modelMetaFilters` and/or `defaultModelMeta` as getters.
+If you don't need `alexandriaQueryParams` you can ignore the getters and just define the field as usual.

 __Example__: